thobe/social-network-workshop/README.rst

 * Implement  a  simple  recommendation  algorithm for  suggesting  new friends  to a  person  in the  social  network.
-The  recommendations should be people in the persons extended social network that are not direct friends with the person.
+The  recommendations should be people with the same interests that are not direct friends with the person.
+Implement the algorithm in the **suggestFriends()** method.

 * Verify that the unit tests in `src/test/java/org/neo4j/examples/social/domain/TestStepSix.java`_